-According to current available mapping, over 16% of the Guadalupe FPR's total area is at risk of flooding during the 1% annual chance event (ACE) and 19% is within 0.2% ACE.
+According to current available mapping, 10% of the Guadalupe FPR's total area is within the 1% annual chance event (ACE) and 19% is within 0.2% ACE.
 This can otherwise be described as facing between a 1% to 0.2% annual risk of loss.
 However, this does not provide a comprehensive accounting for all flood risks, as not all of the floodplains within the Guadalupe FPR have been recently modeled and mapped in detail.
 While developing a comprehensive flood risk model of the Guadalupe FPR is beyond the scope of this planning effort, TWDB floodplain quilt dataset used in this plan is "sewn" together from various sources of data, such as the National Flood Hazard Layer, base level engineering, and other sources, to provide comprehensive coverage of all known existing statewide flood hazard information.